milvus-io/milvus-docs/site/en/about/overview.md

 ### Unstructured data

 Unstructured data, including images, video, audio, and natural language, is information that doesn't follow a pre-defined model or manner of organization.
-This data type accounts for 80% of the world's data, and can be converted into vectors using various artificial intelligence (AI) and machine learning (ML) models.
+This data type accounts for around 80% of the world's data, and can be converted into vectors using various artificial intelligence (AI) and machine learning (ML) models.

 ### Embedding vectors